Thou shalt not bear false witness against thy neighbor.—Exodus 20:16, King James Version

 The eighth commandment of the Roman Catholic faith (the ninth in the Protestant) is largely interpreted as “Thou shalt not lie,” but for Kieślowski and Piesiewicz, this commandment creates a moral conundrum that places the subjects, Zofia (Maria Koscialkowska) and Elzbieta (Teresa Marczewska) in an ethical hell.

-Elzbieta, not fully satisfied with words, takes Zofia to the scene of the crime and abandons her, forcing Zofia to confront the reality that Elzbieta faced all those years ago.
+Elzbieta, not fully satisfied with words takes Zofia to the scene of the crime and abandons her, forcing Zofia to confront the reality that Elzbieta faced all those years ago.
 Zofia becomes lost in the housing complex, which is now a crack den and place of prostitution and empathizes with Elzbieta’s past and the terror of not being able to find a safe way out—a possible Kieślowski metaphor for Poland’s history and future.
-After Zofia invites Elzbieta to her home and the two share a cup of tea—a Kieślowski communion if ever there was one— and they come to terms with each other’s past.
-Zofia tells Elzbieta that the man who was unjustly accused of collaborating was almost executed, but spared, and is now living without a past and making his living as a tailor.
+After Zofia invites Elzbieta to her home and the two share a cup of tea—a Kieślowski communion if ever there was one—they come to terms with each other’s past.
+Zofia tells Elzbieta that the man who was unjustly accused of collaborating was almost executed but spared and is now living without a past as a tailor.
 Elzbieta asks to be taken to him, but Zofia warns that he refuses to discuss the past, and he doesn’t.
 No matter how hard Elzbieta tries, the Tailor (Tadeusz Lomnicki) refused to acknowledge any existence prior to yesterday.
 Zofia consoles Elzbieta and the two exit the Tailor’s shop with a semblance of resolution while the Tailor looks on through the window forever isolated.